 The closest I can illustrate the experience of being free from burdensome commitment, was the day I was trying to study and my brother kept playing music in the background.
 After a while my mind had compensated for the sound, basically, I wasn’t listening to it but I was still hearing it.
 It’s only when he turned it off that I suddenly felt this distinct sensation of increased focus and peacefulness.

 Quitting commitments is getting the maximum quality of life, without wasting energy on promises you can’t keep.
 It forced me to re-evaluate every commitment I have in life, and to choose whether I’m completely willing to deal with them or want to be completely free from them.

 Society has taught us that “quitting” is wrong.
 That only losers quit.
 But the problem with this concept is that not all quitting is the same.
 You can quit things that matter, and quit things that don’t.
 We assume that all commitments are: A) Of equal value and, B) That we never outgrow them.

 The more commitments on your to-do list, the more paralyzed and afraid you are of attempting to fulfill any one of them.
 Without apology or explanation make a decision to be done with them.
 The leech won’t stop sucking on your conscious until you burn it.

-As I mentioned in a previous article multi-tasking and commitments only results in many half-hearted attempts of living life.
+As I mentioned in a previous article on technology and disconnection, multi-tasking and commitments only results in many half-hearted attempts of living life.
 The neglect of these commitments can take a toll on your self-confidence as well.
 But with a bit more patience and a lot more selectivity, you can dedicate yourself to more rewarding and meaningful pursuits.

 That’s why I’m not your social type.
 I don’t like to lukewarmly bond with a person over similar interests and common ground, in order to have a relationship of stimulation.
 If I put my commitment to use I make it my concern to explore the depths and roots of a person, not just the shallow leaves of stimulation that are so temporary with season.